What we do

-If you work, or previously worked in a Commonwealth Parliamentary workplace you are eligible to access the PWSS for assistance with any workplace conduct issue.
+If you work or volunteer in a CPW you can contact the PWSS for assistance with any workplace conflict.

-People can remain anonymous when reporting an incident and while receiving support from a case coordinator.
+You can remain anonymous when reporting an incident and while receiving support from the PWSS.
 Anonymous reports of incidents or events in Parliamentary workplaces can also be made online through the PWSS website.
-The person can chose to use a pseudonym and can also choose to provide contact information on the form if they would like follow up support from a case coordinator.
+You can chose to use a pseudonym and can also choose to provide contact information on the form if you would like follow up support from a case coordinator.

 How you can contact us